 - How myo-inositol can improve Hashimoto’s symptoms

-- The anxiety, depression, OCD and mood connection to Hashimoto’s
+- The connection between anxiety, depression, OCD, and Hashimoto’s

 - Recommended dosage and precautions